UB-612 COVID-19 Vaccine Description

 Of multiple SARS-CoV-2 vaccines currently in clinical development, almost all focus solely on the Spike protein.
 While this is a rational target, a single protein may not raise a sufficient or broad enough immune response.
-UB-612 is designed to target a critical antigen from the Spike protein, the Receptor Binding Domain (RBD), which is considered necessary for viral attachment to human cells and additional viral epitopes (from other viral structural proteins) designed to promote B-cell and CD8+ T-cell memory responses.
+Therefore, UB-612 is designed to target a critical antigen from the Spike protein, the Receptor Binding Domain, which is considered necessary for viral attachment to human cells and additional viral epitopes (from other viral structural proteins) to promote B-cell and CD8+ T-cell memory responses.

 Vaxxinity (COVAXX) uses high precision, multi-antigen peptide platform approach to develop the SARS-CoV-2 vaccine, UB-612: the first multitope peptide-based vaccine COVID-19.
 The platform has been used successfully to develop a vaccine for hand, foot, and mouth disease and has previously been shown to be safe and well-tolerated in four human clinical trials.

 The Vaxxinity platform has been shown to elicit robust antibody responses in non-Covid-19 related subjects, including older adults, safely and consistently across repeat dosing over 3 years or more.
-Antibody levels are recalled to their initial peak following each boost, regardless of the time interval since the last dose.
+In addition, antibody levels are recalled to their initial peak following each boost, regardless of the time interval since the last dose.

 Vaxxinity is a newly formed entity (April 2021) merging United Neuroscience and COVAXX, both spinouts of the United Biomedical Group.
 COVAXX is based at 1717 Main Street, Suite 3388, Dallas, TX 75201.